 Do I Need a Lawyer for a Preliminary Hearing in Utah?

-The criminal justice system involves many different components, and, after you have been cited or arrested for a crime, there will be numerous court dates for different proceedings.
-One proceeding that is perhaps somewhat little know is what is called the preliminary hearing.
-Its lack of notoriety may be due to the fact that it is only a step in the process for felonies and class A misdemeanors, and even then it is often waived by the defendant.
-However, in some situations, this hearing can be a turning point in the case, especially if you have retained an experienced Salt Lake City criminal defense lawyer like those at Overson Law, PLLC who is able to aggressively cross-defense witnesses and to make a skillful argument that no probable cause existed for your arrest.
-Below, our lawyers explain what a preliminary hearing is and how counsel can assist your case at the preliminary hearing and beyond.
+The criminal justice system involves many different components.
+There will be numerous court dates for different proceedings after you have been cited or arrested for a crime.
+One proceeding that is perhaps somewhat less know is called the preliminary hearing.
+Its lack of notoriety may be due to the fact that it is only a step in the process for felonies and class A misdemeanors, and even then, it is often waived by the defendant.

 What is a Utah Preliminary Hearing?

 There will be an optional proceeding known as the preliminary hearing in cases involving felonies or Class A misdemeanors, such as aggravated assault and robbery.
 This hearing will function sort of like a mini-trial, where the prosecution will have to put on their evidence and witnesses.
 Your attorney will be given a chance to present a rebuttal and cross-examining any witnesses.
 The judge will then decide if there is enough evidence to constitute probable cause for the case to proceed.